jklsnt/taproot3/src/corners/huxley/KBxLongCovidResearch.md

 ### concerns

-- does father have food available?
+- does father have good food available?
+-